 Grounding the Space

 Rugs in eating areas… such a topic.
+With the dark navy blue walls, I wanted a lighter rug for the floor.
 We choose an outdoor Welfleet Rug and I’m hoping it holds up well to our every day messes.
 It feels durable!
 A few dinners throughout the month should be fine.

 But to be honest, if it’s a holiday feast and my whole family is eating here including our little baby cousins, I’m rolling up this rug.
 And that’s ok.
 Because it will be admired 364 other days of the year– so I encourage you to find a rug you like in your dining room!
 No shame in rolling it up for a feast.